The Plica is a mix of a Basset Hound and an Ori Pei, which is a hybrid mix of a Chinese Shar-Pei and a Pug.

 However, because they have a hound nature, they like to chase local wildlife like squirrels and rabbits.

-In fact, they may sometimes decide to chase small pets like guinea pigs or kittens indoors, if you have them.
+They may sometimes decide to chase small pets like guinea pigs or kittens indoors if you have them.

 These dogs are very intelligent and love to please their humans, so you should have no issues with training.